 Both pedals are notable for doubling up on the well-received originals, adding two extra footswitches into the mix and a host of extra features – most notably, additional gain stacking options on the Pugilist and infinite sustain on the Marine Layer.

 And, as per Fender’s other stompboxes, they come in lightweight anodized aluminum chassis with LED-backlit knobs.

-Both pedals are available from October 2021 for $229 apiece.
+Both pedals are available now for $229 apiece.
 Let’s dive in.

 Fender Dual Marine Layer Reverb